talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-add-quality/index.md

 ""
 ]
 series = [
-" How to evolve an application to make it more robust and maintainable" ] images = []
+"How to evolve an application to make it more robust and maintainable" ] images = []
 +++